ngrabbs/homebrew_rocket_parts/README.md

 # Fun with home made rockets

-The goal of this project is learn about rocketry, have some fun with my kids and give me another avenue to work on hardware specific software.
+The goal of this project is learn about rocketry, have some fun with my kids and give me another avenue to work on embedded software.

 ![](img/rocket.jpg)